Freshly Grind Coffee Every-time

 - It is a very silent grinder, unlike most of the competition

 - A solid construction, meant to last you years, and years

 - Slow grind to avoid overheating of beans

-- The path from burrs to chute is very short resulting in easy cleaning, and minimum holdover of grounds from grind to grind
+- The path from burrs to chute is very short resulting in easy cleaning, and a minimum holdover of grounds from grind to grind

 - 55 grind size adjustments